Martin Van Buren: Indian removal

 Federal policy under Jackson had sought to move Indian tribes to lands west of the Mississippi River through the Indian Removal Act of 1830, and the federal government negotiated 19 treaties with Indian tribes during Van Buren's presidency.
 The 1835 Treaty of New Echota signed by government officials and representatives of the Cherokee tribe had established terms under which the Cherokees ceded their territory in the southeast and agreed to move west to Oklahoma.
 In 1838, Van Buren directed General Winfield Scott to forcibly move all those who had not yet complied with the treaty.

 The Cherokees were herded violently into internment camps where they were kept for the summer of 1838.
 The actual transportation west was delayed by intense heat and drought, but in the fall, the Cherokee reluctantly agreed to transport themselves west.
 Some 20,000 people were relocated against their will during the Cherokee removal, part of the Trail of Tears.
-Notably, Ralph Waldo Emerson, who would go on to become America's foremost man of letters, wrote Van Buren a letter protesting his treatment of the Cherokee.
+Ralph Waldo Emerson, who would go on to become America's foremost man of letters, wrote Van Buren a letter protesting his treatment of the Cherokee.

-The administration also contended with the Seminole Indians, who engaged the army in a prolonged conflict known as the Second Seminole War.
-Before he left office, Jackson put General Thomas Jesup in command of all military troops in Florida to force Seminole emigration to the West.
-Forts were established throughout the Indian territory, and mobile columns of soldiers scoured the countryside, and many Seminoles offered to surrender, including Chief Micanopy.
-The Seminoles slowly gathered for emigration near Tampa, but in June they fled the detention camps, driven off by disease and the presence of slave catchers hoping to capture Black Seminoles.

-In December 1837, Jesup began a massive offensive, culminating in the Battle of Lake Okeechobee, and the war entered a new phase of attrition.
-During this time, the government realized that it would be almost impossible to drive the remaining Seminoles from Florida, so Van Buren sent General Alexander Macomb to negotiate peace with them.
-It was the only time that an Indian tribe had forced the government to sue for peace.
-An agreement was reached allowing the Seminoles to remain in southwest Florida, but the peace was shattered in July 1839 and was not restored until 1842, after Van Buren had left office.
+An estimated 4,000 Cherokee died during the Trail of Tears.
+Entire Indian nations were relocated, with some losing as much as half their populations.
+Van Buren claimed that America was "perhaps in the beginning unjustifiable aggressors" toward the Indians, but later became the "guardians".
+He told Congress that a "mixed occupancy of the same territory by the white and red man is incompatible with the safety or happiness of either", and also claimed the Cherokee had not protested their removal.